How can you make money with MLM LuLaRoe? Why the sums don’t add up

 Former consultants and even one of the company’s former mentors have also told their stories in this Vice video:

 How much does it cost to become a LuLaRoe consultant?

 So if you did want to join LuLaRoe and become a ‘consultant’ (as they call their reps), what kind of investment are you looking at?
 To begin with, you have your initial set up costs.
 These are unavoidable if you want to become a LuLaRoe consultant.

-To join, you’re required to invest a minimum of US$5,500 in inventory, according to Business Insider.
+To join, you were (at the time of writing this article) required to invest a minimum of US$5,500 in inventory, according to Business Insider.
 You also have other expenses, including (but not limited to) hangers, business cards, a website, space/facilities to store and display your products, and a budget for flyers and local markets and shows.
 According to this site, you need to put aside at least another US$500 to cover these extra startup costs.